sbarbett/pihole-ansible/README.md

   - `listening_mode`: Toggle the PiHole's listening mode.
   - `block_list`: Manage block lists.
   - `allow_list`: Manage allow lists.
+  - `groups`: Manage groups.
+  - `clients`: Manage clients.

 - **Roles:**
-  - `manage_local_records`: A role that iterates over one or more PiHole hosts and manages a batch of local DNS records (both A and CNAME) as defined by the user.
-For more details, please see the [role's README](https://github.com/sbarbett/pihole-ansible/blob/main/roles/manage_local_records/README.md).
+  - `manage_local_records`: A role that iterates over one or more PiHole hosts and manages a batch of local DNS records (both A and CNAME) as defined by the user. ([README](https://github.com/sbarbett/pihole-ansible/blob/main/roles/manage_local_records/README.md))
-  - `manage_lists`: A role that iterates over one or more PiHole hosts and manages a batch of allow and block lists as defined by the user.
-For more details, please see the [role's README](https://github.com/sbarbett/pihole-ansible/blob/main/roles/manage_lists/README.md).
+  - `manage_lists`: A role that iterates over one or more PiHole hosts and manages a batch of allow and block lists as defined by the user. ([README](https://github.com/sbarbett/pihole-ansible/blob/main/roles/manage_lists/README.md))

-In future releases, additional roles and modules will be added to further extend the capabilities of this collection.
+  - `manage_groups_clients`: A role that iterates over one or more PiHole hosts and manages a batch of groups and clients as defined by the user. ([README](https://github.com/sbarbett/pihole-ansible/blob/main/roles/manage_groups_clients/README.md))

 ## Getting Started